mtytyx/Steam-Debloat/SECURITY.md

 ### What to Include in Your Report

-- Steam Downgrade version affected
+- Steam Debloat version affected
 - Steam client version(generally dec2022)
 - Operating system details
 - Screenshots/logs (if applicable) (the log is in %temp%/steam_downgrade.log)